 Regular development builds (several times a day) can be found here.

 More information on downloading and installing is in the LinuxCNC Documents

 LinuxCNC debian packages aka .deb files can be installed on a system with dpkg from the command line or with GDebi as a graphical install method.
-You will need to have a Preempt RT kernel to run Uspace.
+You will need to have a compatible realtime kernel to control machinery.